widberg/llvm-project-widberg-extensions/README.md

 especially important when interacting with `extern "C"`, have not yet been finalized.
 These are lower priority since they are easily worked around.

+Finally, at the lowest priority is things like clang-format not working well with spoils and split register parameters.

 ## Enable and Disable the Extensions

 By default, the extensions are enabled.
 They can be disabled using the